jakenielson/croak.io-archived/README.md

 ## To Do

-* Add padding to bottom of pages on mobile
 * Replace NES controller with frog image
 * Keep social navs at the top instead of in collapsed nav
 * Fix mobile viewport units https://css-tricks.com/the-trick-to-viewport-units-on-mobile/